keshavgbpecdelhi/hangTable/Readme.md

 ## 💻 How it Works?

 - Head on over to the website and view the options
-- click on the table which you would like to learn
+- Click on the table which you would like to learn
 - Learn the table within a given time period
 - Test yourself by playing game
-- get your score and show it to the world
+- Get your score and show it to the world

 ## ⚙️ How we built it

-- Frontend: React JS, HTML, CSSn
+- Frontend: React JS, HTML, CSS
-- vercel: Deployment
+- Vercel: Deployment
 - GitHub: Collaboration, Hosting
 - Tools: Git